nauam/Courses/docs/manual/workflow-steps/azure.md

 # Azure Workflow Steps

 The Microsoft&reg; Azure cloud computing platform that offers a variety of services including but not limited to storage, networking and analytics.
-Azure's integration with QW Control allows you to edit and utilize your Azure services in a QW Control job.
+Azure's integration with Rundeck allows you to edit and utilize your Azure services in a Rundeck job.

 ## Azure / Storage / Copy

 This job step allows users to copy files to and from their Azure storage.
-For example, files can be transferred from Azure to a QW Control server or a specific node and from a node to Azure storage.
+For example, files can be transferred from Azure to a Rundeck server or a specific node and from a node to Azure storage.

 ![Azure - Copy](~@assets/img/azure_copy.png)